phocks/devblog/content/2023-12-20-a-trip-to-the-library-in-rust.md

 In my case, I called the app `rando` so now whenever I want a random string of text printed to the console I can just run `rando` and hey presto I get that random string of text.

-OK fun's over.
 To uninstall the app just run `cargo uninstall rando`.

 That's it for today.
 Happy coding!